 If they experience a lot of wear and tear, they can become damaged.
 This makes it almost impossible for your brake pads and calipers to latch on, and causes your car to shake every time you come to a stop.

 Your brake are incredibly important to your safety and the safety of other drivers.
-If your car is shaking when you brake, bring it straight to us for repairs.
+If your car is shaking or grinding when you brake, bring it straight to us for repairs.

 5. Your Air or Fuel Filters Are Clogged

 Did you know that your engine’s filters could be the reason your car is shaking?

 Most people don’t think of their engine filters as being all that critical, but it’s true.

 A clogged air filter will restrict oxygen.
 Without oxygen, your engine can’t complete the combustion process that puts the go in your gas pedal.
 This can cause your car to shake, even when you’re not moving.